 Within two weeks of moving home, I found a temp job at a college and only left when I got my dream job in a top 50 law firm.

 I practically skipped to work on my first day.
 I was so excited that I tried to soak it all up.
 The suits, the intelligent conversations, even the admin girls had a legal education.
 This was my big break.

-2 months in, I had a panic attack on the way to work.
-I hated it.
 I couldn’t even look at the building without my heart pounding.
 I went to the doctors who said I’d developed situational depression, caused by my job.
 She prescribed anti-depressants and signed me off for 3 weeks to allow them to kick in, then I tried to go back to work.

 The first day back, I got to the road next to the office and had to stop myself from walking in front of a tram.
 I wasn’t ready to go back.
 The doctor signed me off again.